Technorely/tendermint/docs/spec/consensus/bft-time.md

 # BFT Time

-Tendermint provides a deterministic, Byzantine fault-tolerant, source of time.
+Tenderely provides a deterministic, Byzantine fault-tolerant, source of time.
-Time in Tendermint is defined with the Time field of the block header.
+Time in Tenderely is defined with the Time field of the block header.

 It satisfies the following properties: